REPORT HIGHLIGHTS

 Purées in Pouches

-More than three-quarters of all items marketed as baby food were packaged in plastic.
+More than three-quarters of all items marketed as baby food were packaged in plastic in 2022.
 This includes a significant number of plastic pouches now used for purées that were once almost exclusively packed in glass jars.
+Disturbingly, this number is even higher now in 2024, jumping to a whopping 82.5 per cent.

 Food consumed directly from plastic packaging is a source of microplastics.
 Babies and young children, who are particularly vulnerable to toxic chemical exposures, fed from single-use plastic-wrapped food and containers are likely ingesting microplastic particles and chemical plastic additives.